tmtsoftware/m1cs-segment-control/README.md

 When the ‘SetConfigurationParameters’ command reaches the HCD, it is handled by the JSegmentHcdHandlers onSubmit() method that the programmer overrides, which passes it to the JSegCommandHandlerActor  that determines which JSegmentActor the command is meant for, and sends the appropriate message to that actor.

+### Event Subscription and Handling
+The JEventHandlerActor implements an example of event subscription and handling.
+Any actor or actors can subscribe to events depending on the design of the assembly or HCD.

 ### State and Error Reporting
 The JStatePublisherActor publishes a CurrentState message to the assembly.
 This is used to transmit state telemetry from the HCD(s) to the assembly.
 In the example, the assembly subscription callback delegates handling of the message to the JMonitorActor, that is used for state management of the assembly.
 The MonitorActor also accepts manual state change messages from